akeneo/pim-helpcenter/content/md/imports-exports/tailored-import.md

 ## Replacement

+This operation is available for `Simple select`, `Multi select`, `Reference entity single link` or `Reference entity multiple link` attributes used as a target.
-Replace the values by your own.
-Only available for simple select, multi select, reference entities single link<!--or multiple link--> attributes.
+It will help you to replace the values by your own.
 ![Replacement operation](../img/Tailored-Import_Operation_Replacement.png)

 ::: warning